jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 Before we convert the vector data to a raster, we want to buffer the roads.
 We will use a larger buffer radius for the larger roads.

 * Using the defined `buffer_per_roadtype` dictionary, create a new Series by replacing the values in the "frc_omschrijving" column with the matching buffer radius.
-* Convert the `roads_subset` GeoDataFrame to CRS EPSG:31370, and calculate the buffer.
+* Convert the `roads_subset` GeoDataFrame to CRS EPSG:31370, and create buffered lines (polygons) with the calculated buffer radius distances.
+Call the result `roads_buffer`.

 <details><summary>Hints</summary>